seantis/privatim/README.md

 ## Run dev server

 ```
-make run  # uses pserve
+make run
 ```

-- Login at http://localhost:9090 with admin@example.org / test
+- Login at http://localhost:6543 with admin@example.org / test

 # Manage dependencies

-We use `uv` to manage dependencies
+We use `uv` to manage dependencies.
+However, you don't need to directly interact with `uv`

 ## Regenerate requirements files based on new dependencies